Taranaki Falls Track New Zealand: Ruapehu’s Best Short Walk?

 The Taranaki Falls Track is one of Tongariro National Parks best short walks.
-And the good news is that it’s a great walk to do with kids – the track is a short one and is completed in a loop!
+It is a stunning environment in the scenery of the mountains – and the track is a short one that is completed in a loop!

-Taranaki Falls is one of the most beautiful and impressive New Zealand waterfalls, and the walk itself is accompanied by stunning views of Mount Ruapehu and Mount Tongariro.
+Taranaki Falls is one of the most beautiful and impressive New Zealand waterfalls.
+Plus the walk to get there is accompanied by stunning views of Mount Ruapehu and Mount Tongariro.

 This is as a great option for an easy day walk if you are in the National Park area.